gjadi-mej/Test-rst-rendering/tests/ui/README.rst

 4. Add a call to the function ``T_UI_main()`` just before the call to ``microjvm_main()``.
-5. In the MicroEJ SDK platform environment, import the MicroEJ project ``JVM.Portage.Validation`` from the folder ``tests/core/java``
+5. In the MicroEJ SDK, import the MicroEJ project ``JVM.Portage.Validation`` from the folder ``tests/core/java``.
-6. Build this MicroEJ application against the platform to qualify
+6. Build this MicroEJ Application against the MicroEJ Platform to qualify.
-7. Build the BSP and link it with the MicroEJ platform runtime library and MicroEJ application.
+7. Build the BSP and link it with the MicroEJ Platform runtime library and MicroEJ Application.

 Expected Results
 ----------------